JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

 title: Combining gitattributes, EditorConfig and Prettier
 date: 2024-03-16
 draft: true
-description: 'How to combine and configure git, EditorConfig and Prettier to work together in a project.'
+description: 'How to combine and configure git, EditorConfig and Prettier in a project.'
 ---

 We all know the eternal debates about tabs vs spaces, single quotes vs double quotes, etc. While they can be entertaining, that is **not**